hastec-fr/apash/doc/bash/fr/hastec/apash/commons-lang/DateUtils/addHours.md

 #### Output on stdout

-* The new Date with the amount added.
+* The new Date with the added amount of hours.

 #### Output on stderr